Mandark-droid/TraceMind-mcp-server/README.md

 A: Streamable HTTP is the newer, more efficient protocol with better error handling and performance.
 SSE is the legacy protocol being phased out.

 **Q: How do I test if my connection works?**
 A: After configuring your client, restart it and look for "tracemind" in your available MCP tools/servers.
-You should see 5 tools, 3 resources, and 3 prompts.
+You should see 6 tools, 3 resources, and 3 prompts.

 **Q: Can I use this MCP server without authentication?**
 A: The MCP endpoint is publicly accessible.
 However, the tools may require HuggingFace datasets to be public or accessible with your HF token (configured server-side).

 ### Available MCP Components

-**Tools** (5):
+**Tools** (6):
 1. **analyze_leaderboard**: AI-powered leaderboard analysis with Gemini 2.5 Pro
 2. **debug_trace**: Trace debugging with AI insights
 3. **estimate_cost**: Cost estimation with optimization recommendations
 4. **compare_runs**: Compare two evaluation runs with AI-powered analysis
+5. **analyze_results**: Deep dive into test results with optimization recommendations
-5. **get_dataset**: Load SMOLTRACE datasets (smoltrace-* only) as JSON
+6. **get_dataset**: Load SMOLTRACE datasets (smoltrace-* only) as JSON

 **Resources** (3):
 1. **leaderboard://{repo}**: Direct access to raw leaderboard data in JSON